A visitor guide to mountains in New Zealand

 Another of Auckland’s dormant volcanoes, like Rangitoto, this really is more of a hill than a mountain but it’s a very popular spot overlooking the city.
 While it used to be possible to drive to the summit, public vehicle access has been restricted but it only takes 5 – 10 minutes to walk to the very top.

 No visit to Tauranga would be complete without visiting the seaside suburb of Mount Maunganui, and no visit there would be complete without climbing the hill that gives this suburb its name.
 There are a number of different walking tracks to the summit and it’s an easy walk that will take you 40 minutes or less.
 Well worth it for the stunning views along the coast.

 The east coast Hawke’s Bay region is known for its wines and gentle wine touring cycle routes.
 While the region’s western border is dominated by the Ruahine mountain range, near the coast, there’s not much to speak of in the way of mountains apart from Te Mata Peak.

 Located in a community owned and managed park, Te Mata Park, Te Mata Peak offers some great views of the Heretaunga Plains and surrounding area.

-Besides those we’ve already mentioned, there are a number of other mountain ranges on the North Island and while they all offer some form of adventure, mostly hiking and mountain biking, from a tourism perspective they would be considered a little off the beaten track.
-So if you’re looking for more of a remote or backcountry experience, check out these links:
+There are a number of mountain ranges on the North Island and while they all offer some form of adventure, mostly hiking and mountain biking, from a tourism perspective they would be considered a little off the beaten track.
+But if you’re looking for more of a challenging or backcountry experience, check out these links:

 - Aorangi Range